pmedare/synthesis_project_II/dynamic-approach/readme.md

 1. **Ensure Conda is Installed**: Make sure you have Conda installed on your system.
 If not, download and install it from the [Anaconda website](https://www.anaconda.com/products/distribution#download-section).

-2. **Navigate to the Directory**: Open your terminal or command prompt and navigate to the directory where your `evolvegcn.yalm` file is located.
+2. **Navigate to the Directory**: Open your terminal or command prompt and navigate to the directory where your `evolvegcn.yalm` file is located: src.

 3. **Create the Conda Environment**: Use the following command to create a new conda environment from the `evolvegcn.yalm` file:
    ```sh